-This 0.6 mile trail includes steps and short , steep slopes, but goes through lush vegetation & leads to a gorgeous view of Blue Spring, unique rock formations and the North Fork River.
+This 0.6 mile loop trail includes steps and short , steep slopes, but goes through lush vegetation and unique rock formations that overlook the North Fork River.

-Trail leads to the 12.5 mile Devils Backbone Wilderness Trails.
+The Blue Spring Trail connects to the 12.5 mile Devils Backbone Wilderness Trails.

 Hikers along this 0.6 mile trail are treated to variety of spring wildflowers and fall foliage displays, as well as a gorgeous view of Blue Spring, unique rock formations, and the North Fork River.

 |Picnic tables:||Blue Spring Trailhead in the North Fork Recreation Area|